Prem759-0/AI-VOICE-AGENT/README.md

     ```
 -   `components/`: Contains shared UI components, built with Shadcn/UI.
--   `convex/`: Contains the Convex backend code, including schema and mutations.
--   `hooks/`: Contains custom React hooks.
--   `lib/`: Contains utility functions.
--   `public/`: Contains stati assets like images and fonts.
--   `services/`: Contains services used by the application.
+-   `convex/`: Contains the Convex backend  services used by the application.
 -   `stack.js`: Configures the Stackframe authentication.
 -   `docker-compose.yml`: Defines the local Docker container setup for Convex.
 -   `package.json`: Lists project dependencies and scripts.